 The local equivalent to the “911” emergency line in Angola for police is 113; for firefighters: 115, and for ambulance services: 112.
 Emergency numbers listed may not have an English-speaking operator available.

 Please see our information on victims of crime, including possible victim compensation programs in the United States.

 CRIMINAL PENALTIES: While you are traveling in another country, you are subject to its laws even if you are a U.S. citizen.
 Foreign laws and legal systems can be vastly different than our own.
 In some places driving under the influence could land you immediately in jail.
 These criminal penalties will vary from country to country.
 There are also some things that might be legal in the country you visit but still illegal in the United States and you can be prosecuted under U.S. law if you buy pirated goods.
 Engaging in sexual conduct with children or using or disseminating child pornography in a foreign country is a crime prosecutable in the United States.
-If you do something illegal in your host country, your U.S. passport won’t help.
-It’s very important to know what’s legal and what’s not where you are going.
+If you break laws in Angola, your U.S. passport won’t help you avoid arrest or prosecution.
+It’s very important to know what’s legal and what’s not wherever you go.
 Persons violating Angola’s laws, even unknowingly, may be expelled, arrested or imprisoned.
-Penalties for possession, use, or trafficking in illegal drugs in Angola are severe, and convicted offenders can expect long jail sentences and heavy fines.
+Penalties for possessing, using, or trafficking in illegal drugs in Angola are severe, and convicted offenders can expect long jail sentences and heavy fines.